ttoohey/react-form-stories/stories/SimpleForm/ContextForm.md

 }
 ```

-Note that when compared to the "render props" method, context aware field components
+Note that when compared to the "render props" and "hook" techniques, context
-allow a simpler syntax due to no longer needing to specify the `value` and
+aware field components allow a simpler syntax due to no longer needing to
-`onChange` props on each field.
+specify the `value` and `onChange` props on each field.